An Easy Guide to Motorhome Water Systems

 • Try to keep your tank as full as possible as this will also reduce any bacteria growth as bacteria thrive on air.

-• We buy a six pack of 1.5l bottles of water every three months or so and then fill the empties with potable drinking water whenever we can.
-We keep one bottle of cold water in the fridge for drinking.
+• Buy a six pack of 1.5l bottles of water every three months or so and then fill the empties with potable drinking water whenever you can.
+Keep one bottle of cold water in the fridge for drinking.
 Bottled water is as cheap as chips in Europe, but if you’re on a tight budget every cent counts.

 • Always drain down your water systems when storing your motorhome to prevent damage to pipes and fittings caused by cold weather.